How to Invest in Non Performing Loans or Notes

 There are a few hedge funds who are purchasing large pools of notes and then selling the notes off individually to investors.
 There are many companies that purchase large pools and either auction of the notes to the highest bidder or list them for sale like you would a home.
 Many note companies can be found online and sell individual loans or small packages.

 What are you buying with non performing loans?

 Most of us have seen REO inventory decrease and prices increase in our local markets.
 It has been harder and harder to find good deals to invest in and NPLs offer an alternative to what is available on MLS.
-Granite says they price notes at about 50 cents on the dollar of market value.
-This can go up or down depending on the property and circumstances, but there is money to be made on these deals.
-It is not easy money, because the buyer of the note has to decide how to make the note performing or create an ownership right in the asset.
-Granite Loan Solutions helps the investors with gaining ownership or creating a performing note.
+Some notes can be bought at 50 cents on the dollar or less.
+Buying on 50 cents on the dollar does not guarantee a good investment, but if you can buy a note cheap enough you may be able to get a very high return on your investment.

 How to make money off non performing loans?